apache/datafusion-site/_posts/2024-11-20-datafusion-comet-0.4.0.md

 ## Getting Involved

 The Comet project welcomes new contributors.
-We use the same [Slack and Discord] channels as the main DataFusion project and have a weekly DataFusion video call.
+We use the same [Slack and Discord] channels as the main DataFusion project and have a weekly [DataFusion video call].

 [Slack and Discord]: https://datafusion.apache.org/contributor-guide/communication.html#slack-and-discord
 [DataFusion video call]: https://docs.google.com/document/d/1NBpkIAuU7O9h8Br5CbFksDhX-L9TyO9wmGLPMe0Plc8/edit?usp=sharing